wyattscarpenter/quiplibre/README.md

 This is Quiplibre, a Free Software alternative to Quiplash.
 It relies on the [HappyFunTimes party games system](http://greggman.github.io/HappyFunTimes).

 ## How do I work this?
-1. If you have the quiplibre executable in this folder, run the executable.
+1. If you have the quiplibre executable, run the executable.
 The executable can be found in the releases tab of this project's github page.

 Alternatively: